zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-09-26-decision-intelligence.md

 A> better actions, and its relevance for an IT architecture practice.
 A> **KEY POINTS:**
-A> * Decision intelligence is the discipline of turning information into better actions.
+A> * **Decision intelligence** is the discipline of turning **information into better actions**.
-A> * A decision involves more than just selecting from available options; it represents a commitment of resources you
-    cannot take back.
+A> * A decision is more than selecting an option; it is **a commitment of resources** you cannot take back.
-A> * Many factors make the decision-making process more or less complex, such as the number of options, costs, cognitive
-    load, emotions, and access to information.
+A> * Decision complexity is shaped by **options, costs, cognitive load, emotions, and access to information**.
-A> * Data can significantly improve decision-making, but data do not guarantee objectivity and can even lead to more
+A> * **Data can improve decision-making**, but they do not guarantee **objectivity** and can even lead to more
     subjectivity.
 A> * Group decision-making offers significant advantages but increases complexity as it requires higher decision-making skills from each member.

-**Decision intelligence** is a discipline concerned with selecting between options.
-It combines the best of **applied data science**, **social science**, and **managerial science** into a unified field that helps people use data to improve their lives, businesses, and the world around them. **[Cassie Kozyrkov](https://en.wikipedia.org/wiki/Cassie_Kozyrkov)** has popularized the field of decision intelligence and created several valuable resources to understand the decision-making process.
-I recommended her [posts](https://www.linkedin.com/pulse/introduction-decision-intelligence-cassie-kozyrkov/) and [online lessons](https://www.linkedin.com/learning/decision-intelligence/) to all architects because decision-making is an essential part of IT architects' job.
+**Decision intelligence** is the discipline of turning information into better decisions.
+It combines **applied data science**, **social science**, and **managerial science** to help people make better choices under real-world constraints. **[Cassie Kozyrkov](https://en.wikipedia.org/wiki/Cassie_Kozyrkov)** has done a great deal to popularize the field, and I regularly recommend her [posts](https://www.linkedin.com/pulse/introduction-decision-intelligence-cassie-kozyrkov/) and [online lessons](https://www.linkedin.com/learning/decision-intelligence/) to architects.

-In this chapter, I want to share some golden nuggets I've gleaned from her teachings and how I've used them in the wild world of IT.
-IT architects, like decision-making ninjas, face critical choices every day.
-Here's how they flex their decision intelligence:
+In this chapter, I want to share a few useful lessons from her work and how they apply in IT architecture.
+Architects exercise decision intelligence every day:

 * By **making decisions** (e.g., deciding which cloud provider and services to use when moving applications from a private data center to a public cloud).